Neural numerical homogenization based on Deep Ritz corrections: Numerical Examples

 \section{Numerical Examples}

 In order to apply our method to the parabolic equation~\eqref{eq:heat_pde}, we consider the variational formulation~\eqref{eq:heat_var} and discretize in space and time.
-For the spatial discretization, we first employ for a given~$\bp$ the classical LOD space~$\widetilde{V}_H^\ell$ as given in Definition~\ref{def:locMs} combined with a backward Euler method.
+For the spatial discretization, we first employ for a given~$\bp$ the classical LOD space~$\widetilde{V}_H^\ell$ as given in Definition~\ref{def:locCorrOp} combined with a backward Euler method {(see also\eqref{eq:fd_heat_lod})}.
 The corresponding approximate solution in the $m$th time step is denoted by~$\widetilde{u}_H^m$ and serves as a reference solution.
 Second, we compute an LOD-ANN space~$\widehat{V}_H^\ell$ for the spatial approximation based on the derivations in Section~\ref{sec:ann}, again based on a backward Euler method in time.
 The corresponding approximate solution in the $m$th time step is denoted by~$\widehat{u}_H^m$.
-Note that the time step for both approaches is given by~$\tau={T}/{M}$, where~$M$ is the number of time steps.
-The error $\widehat{u}_H^m-u(t_m)$ with the exact solution~$u(t_m)$ at time~$t_m=m\tau$ scales like
+Note that the time step for both approaches is given by~$\tau={T}/{M}$, where~$M$ is the number of time steps. {Since the classical LOD method approximates the solution of the parabolic model problem accurately, if the solution of the LOD-ANN approach is close to the LOD solution, we have a good approximation of the exact solution as well. } All numerical examples have been conducted using the code available at \url{https://github.com/FelixKrumbiegel/lodpinn}.

-where $e_\mathrm{disc}$ is the fine-scale discretization error that appears when replacing the fine-scale space $W$ by a discrete space $W_h=W\cap V_h$ with a finite element space~$V_h$ on a mesh with mesh size $h<\varepsilon$, and~$e_\mathrm{loc}$ is the localization error from Theorem~\ref{thm:errorlod}.
-In this work the focus is on the error term~$\|\nabla(\widehat{u}_H^m-\widetilde{u}_H^m)\|_{L^2(\Omega)}$ on the right-hand side.
-The constant~$C_\mathrm{LOD}>0$ arises from classical LOD and backward Euler theory (see, e.g.,~\cite{MalP18,MalP20}) and is independent of $\varepsilon$, $H$, and $h$.
-For the remaining error terms, we have that~$e_\mathrm{disc}$ is typically very small, see e.g.~\cite{MalP20}, and that~$e_\mathrm{loc}$ can be controlled with an appropriate choice of~$\ell$, see~\eqref{eq:loc_param}.
-All numerical examples have been conducted using the code available at \url{https://github.com/FelixKrumbiegel/lodpinn}.